Web Privacy Statement

 Emails sent through the internet may not be secure.
 They could be intercepted and read by someone else.
 Please consider this before you send personal or sensitive information by email.

-Our secure-server software ‘encrypts’ all your personal information including your name and address, and credit or debit card numbers if you make an online payment.
+Our secure-server software ‘encrypts’ all your personal information.
+This includes your name and address, and credit or debit card numbers if you make an online payment.
 This means your information is converted to bits of code that is unreadable to other people, websites or organisations.
 We translate the code back into information for our use.
 If you make an online payment, we transmit the entire credit or debit card number to the appropriate card company.

 Please protect against unauthorised access to your passwords and to your computer or mobile device.
 You should always log out of secure sites, especially when you use a shared computer.

-We aim to have a secure and reliable website, and use appropriate security technology to protect any sensitive personal data we process about you.
+We aim to have a secure and reliable website.
+We use appropriate security technology to protect any sensitive personal data we process about you.
 But your use of the internet, and this website, is entirely at your own risk.
 We have no responsibility or liability for the security of personal information transmitted over the internet.

 We sometimes send emails that include personal and private information.
 The only person who should see an email like this is the person it’s meant for.